 How to get to Sumbiling Eco Village?

 There is no public transport to Sumbiling Eco Village and there are just few vehicles passing throuout the day so no hitch-hiking here.
 If you have the luxury of having or renting a car, you can reach the village by yourself.
 Sumbiling Eco Village is just 5 min. walk to the main road and 25 min. drive from Bangar (Temburong main town).
 However, the village provides packages which include transfer from the capital of Brunei – Bandar Seri Begawan.
 The tour from Bandar to Bangar (such a confusing names) is by boat.
-Starting from the jetty near the water village in Bandar, you will go across the lush green river with beautiful views around.
+The jetty is in the capital’s center, near the water village in Bandar.
+From there you will go across the lush green river with beautiful views around.

 Sumbiling Eco Village offers range of different length tour packages from rainforest discovery treks to canopy walking including visits to nearby Ulu Temburong National Park.
 The popular trend, nowadays, glamping is surely a great way to let your hair down and relax under the shady trees.